tilt-dev/tilt.build/docs/example_static_html.md

 Before we try to make this faster, let's measure it.

-Tilt can run commands locally, so that you can integrate your existing scripts.
+In addition to running things in your cluster, Tilt can run commands locally.

-In this example, we use [`local_resource`](local_resource.html), which lets you trigger local jobs, or run local servers.
+You can direct Tilt to execute existing scripts or arbitrary shell commands on your own machine.

+We want to measure the time from code change to new process.
+To do that, we'll use [`local_resource`](local_resource.html), which lets you locally run scripts, shell code, or servers, and manage them from your sidebar like any other Tilt resource.

 We add a `local_resource` to our [Tiltfile](https://github.com/windmilleng/tilt-example-html/blob/master/1-measured/Tiltfile) that records when an update starts.
-We've also modified our server itself to read that start time and print the time elapsed.

 ```python
 k8s_resource('example-html', port_forwards=8000, resource_deps=['deploy'])